geraldonovais/setupvps/README.md

 To make sure the user was created, just type `ls /home/` and you will see the name of the new user

-## Download the script along with environment variables file to complete the task:
+## Download the script along with the environment variables file to complete the task:

 ```bash
 curl -fLo setupvps.sh https://raw.githubusercontent.com/geraldonovais/setupvps/main/setupvps.sh